Mining Intelligence and News

 Mine Life...
 Lock

-On 9 January 2025, the Western Australia EPA published its Assessment Report, recommending project approval with conditions accepted by VRX.
-On 30 January 2025, the Conservation Council of WA lodged an appeal.
+The Western Australia EPA published its Assessment Report on January 9, 2025, recommending project approval with conditions accepted by VRX.
+Subsequently, on January 30, 2025, the Conservation Council of WA lodged an appeal against the recommendation.

-VRX must respond to the appeal by 3 March 2025 while continuing to seek approval from the Commonwealth Department of Climate Change, Energy, the Environment and Water.
+VRX is required to respond by March 3, 2025, while continuing to seek approval from the Commonwealth Department of Climate Change, Energy, the Environment, and Water.

 Owners